Czech zoo cuts off horns to protect rhinos

 Paris attack stoked fear

-"We always knew something could happen, and we didn't want to dehorn, but Thoiry happened, and it means many other people could get the same idea, " Stejskal said.
+"We always knew something could happen, and we didn't want to dehorn, but Thoiry happened, and it means many other people could get the same idea," Stejskal said.

 Zoo director Přemysl Rabas acknowledged the risk of complications as horns are surgically removed.
 The decision to dehorn was "not made easily," he said in a statement, but added that "the dehorned rhino is definitely a better option than the dead rhino."

 Like hair and nails, horns are made of keratin, and removing them does not hurt, he said.
+Andrea Jiroušová, a spokeswoman for the Czech zoo, said the horns will grow back, on average about two centimeters a year.
+It's not known when the procedure may need to be repeated, though officials hope circumstances improve so that such a radical step will not need to be taken again.

 Worldwide danger

 All five rhino species are on the endangered list.
-They are often victims of poaching in the wild because some people believe their horns have medicinal properties.
+They often are victims of poaching in the wild because some people believe their horns have medicinal properties.

 Horns can be sold on the black market for around $60,000 per pound -- more than gold, diamonds or cocaine.